bulbash92/rsschool-cv/cv.md

 I passed all free HTML academy courses.
 One of them is the project [Barbershop](https://github.com/bulbash92/barbershop).

 ## Education:
 I have specialized secondary economic education.
-I passed all free HTML academy courses.
+I passed all free HTML academy courses and intensive.
  Also I passed the [course](https://stepik.org/cert/201068) on platform Stepik with name "JavaScript for newbies".
  And I am passing the "Rolling Scope" course for now.

 ## English:
 I am learning English with a teacher for now.
 For now, i have an elementary English level.